Roofing materials for school buildings

 For exterior application, where the translucent sheeting is:

-- non-flammable or self-extinguishing, there is no restriction on its continuous use
+- non-flammable or self-extinguishing, there's no restriction on its continuous use

 Translucent sheets used within buildings and directly exposed to the interior spaces (including walkways or verandahs with side-walls, ie where smoke can accumulate) have the following requirements: